OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

 Let's Build a Minipod!!
 =======================
-The setup of a new pod consists of a hardware installation and initialization step performed locally by the customer and a remote configuration step performed by the OSN team.
+The setup of a new pod consists of a hardware installation and initialization step performed locally by the site administrator and a remote configuration step performed by the OSN team.

-* Customer
+* Site Administrator

   * Site Preparation
   * Physical Installation